-C22 Early action notification date

-C22 Is your early action plan a "restrict tive" plan under wh ich you limit studer nts from applying to o other early plans?
+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-C22 Yes No
+C22 Yes No C22

-C22

 D. TRANSFER ADMISSION

 Fall Applicants

 D1 Yes No D1 Does your institution enroll transfer students?
 (If no, please skip to Section E) Х D1 If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? Х